-There are many jobs in Product Design and related fields.
+There are many jobs in Product Design and related fields directly or very well placed for further study at degree level in Engineering, Product Design, Architecture etc.

-Locally we have strong links with URT who are an engineering company who working in composite materials and manufacture parts for F1 Cars, the ministry of defence and everywhere in-between.
-They have very good apprentice positions every year for selected students.
-There are currently 4 ex-students involved in this.
+Locally we have strong links with light engineering companies - URT work in composite materials and manufacture parts for F1 Cars, the ministry of defence and everywhere in-between.
+We have very good apprentice positions available every year for selected students in these companies.